ZeroQI/Absolute-Series-Scanner/README.md

 - " [tvdb4-xxxxx]" for absolute numbering episodes displayed using series arc as season for long running series with arcs like Dragon Ball Kai, or separated anidb series considered as half seasons by thetvdb (like 'Seraph of the end' numbered 1-24 splitted into 2 seasons).
   The arc definition to split into seasons the absolute numbering is done using the following order:
     - Seasons folders manually created by the user with absolute numbered episodes inside (seasons already mapped manually)
-    - in a local "tvdb.mapping" file inside serie folder inside it
+    - in a local "tvdb.mapping" file inside serie folder
       FORMAT: <season_num>|<starting_ep_num>|<ending_ep_num>|<freeform_text_naming_the_season>(optional)
     - without doing anything using the online arc database [github tvdb4.mapping.xml](https://github.com/ZeroQI/Absolute-Series-Scanner/blob/master/tvdb4.mapping.xml)
       Format:<PRE><CODE>